 Classroom (Lecture room)

-The building that houses the museum was originally Kanazawa Second Junior High School (later Shikindai Junior High School).
-There is a classroom on display, which is sometimes used as a museum lecture room.
+This building was originally the Kanazawa Second Junior High School (later Shikindai Junior High School).
+There is a classroom on display, which is used as a museum lecture room.

 9:30~17:00 (entry permitted until 16:30)